ICDC was formed to provide producers with sound crop management practices when producing under irrigated conditions.

 ICDC’s focus is on the research and demonstration needs of Saskatchewan’s irrigation farmers.
 ICDC works to ensure that these needs are met.

-There are currently 28 irrigation districts that collect and pay an annual levy on behalf of their members.
+There are currently 25 irrigation districts that collect and pay an annual levy on behalf of their members.
 Of these 25 irrigation districts three are winding down and will be dissolved in the near future.
 Six other districts are listed as inactive from going through the same process in past years.
 There is also one district in Saskatchewan that currently has no established irrigation acres, but as development occurs, they will pay the annual levy as well.
 In addition, the Ministry of Agriculture pays a levy on behalf of all non-district irrigators in Saskatchewan.
 ICDC also seeks grants and other governmental and industry support.
 Collectively, these funds provide ICDC with the resources to carry out its mandate, as defined by the Saskatchewan Irrigation Act 1996.

 - To research and demonstrate to producers and irrigation districts profitable agronomic practices for irrigated crops